naturalis/nba-docs/content/doc-spec-services/index.md

 The base URL for multimedia documents is http://145.136.240.125:31932/v2/multimedia

 ### Data Source Systems
-Most multimedia documents are retrieved from our internal registration systems for botanical (BRAHMS) or zoological/geological (CRS) specimens, and most objects are plant photos.
+Most multimedia documents are retrieved from our in-house registration systems for botanical (BRAHMS) or zoological/geological (CRS) specimens, and most objects are plant photos.
 A small fraction items is retrieved from the [Dutch Species Registry](http://www.nederlandsesoorten.nl/).
 As for the other document types, the source system can be retrieved by querying the fields `sourceSystem.code` and `sourceSystem.name`.